TheMarlboroMan/base_proyecto_libdansdl2/README.txt

 SPACE and ESCAPE are the only allowed inputs.

 This repository is pending a massive update that will change the framework.
 It's not likely to be done until "kana_dictation" is finished and I feel like it.

+# archiving

+As of September 2022 this repository is archived and no more changes will be made.
+It has been a few years since the "dfw" was made as a successor to this project.